core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'resource_type': A required field used to indicate the resource type associated with topic resources.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.conf".

-* 'media_type': An optional field used to indicate the media type of the topic data resource.
+* 'media_type': An optional field used to indicate the media type of the topic-data resource.
 It encodes the media type as a CBOR text string (e.g.,"application/json").

-* 'target_attribute': An optional field used to indicate the attribute or property of the topic_data resource.
+* 'target_attribute': An optional field used to indicate the attribute or property of the topic-data resource.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

 * 'expiration_date': An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR text string.
 The value should be a date string in ISO 8601 format (e.g., "2023-03-31T23:59:59Z").
 The pubsub system can use this field to automatically remove topics that are no longer valid.